 3. How does the HD mode work (for Artec Eva)?

-- In order for raw Eva scans to be converted into HD, the "Use HD reconstruction" setting needs to be enabled before the scanning process is started.
+In order for raw Eva scans to be converted into HD, the "Capture raw HD data" setting needs to be enabled before the scanning process is started.

 (!)
-Please note that it is not possible to postpone HD processing or run it on a different computer.
-This feature will be implemented in future versions of Artec Studio.
+Please note that it is possible to postpone HD processing or run it on a different computer since Artec Studio 16.

-- Each HD scan will contain several times more points in comparison to an SD scan.
-Due to this, HD scans require at least twice more RAM than their SD counterparts.
+Each HD scan will contain up to 32 times more points in comparison to an SD scan.
+Due to this, HD scans require at least twice more RAM as their SD counterparts.

 4. How does the HD mode work (for Artec Leo)?

-- HD scans cannot be saved to the MicroSD card.
-They can only be imported via an ethernet or Wi-Fi connection.
+HD scans can be saved to the MicroSD card since Artec Leo 1.6 version.
+Without special encryption HD data can only be imported via an ethernet or Wi-Fi connection.
 An ethernet connection will provide considerably faster import speeds, and is the recommended way of transferring Leo projects.